Ericsson/dataplanebook/_sources/intro.rst.txt

 operating system network stack.
 Its authors have more freedom when it comes to the choice of programming languages and program structure.

-Low capacity data plane applications are not within the scope of this book.
+Low capacity data plane applications are outside the scope of this book.

 .. _DPDK: